lorenzo-rovigatti/comp_bio_notes/nucleic_acids.md

 Hoogsteen base pairings can also lead to the formation of quadruplexes, which can occur in a variety of patterns, including intramolecular (within a single strand), intermolecular (between different strands), and hybrid types.
 A strand (or multiple strands) with a high number of consecutive guanine bases folds back on itself (or aligns with other strands) to bring the G bases into proximity.
 Four guanine bases form a planar structure known as a G-tetrad through Hoogsteen hydrogen bonding, and multiple G-tetrads stack on top of each other, stabilized by the $\pi-\pi$interactions between the aromatic rings of the guanine bases.

 Finally, as mentioned earlier, pseudoknots and coaxial stacking interactions can also seen as mechanisms the can lead to the formation of particular tertiary structures, since they can stabilise multi-strand (or multi-loop) structures.

-[^Z-DNA_pucker]: The alternating pyrimidines and purines take the C2'-endo and C3'-endo conformations, respectively.